-It can quickly knock out muscle knots and restore circulation with intense pulses at adjustable speeds, and release trigger points with precision.
+It can quickly knock out muscle tension and knots, and restore circulation with intense pulses at adjustable speeds, and release trigger points with precision.

 15. SNAILAX SL-233 Shiatsu Neck & Back Massager with Heat

-This shiatsu massager from Snailax is a massage chair pad with shiatsu rollers and heat, plus vibration for your glutes and thighs.
+This shiatsu massager from Snailax is a massage chair pad with shiatsu massage nodes and heat, plus vibration for your glutes and thighs.
 It massages your entire back plus your neck.

 It costs less than the Comfier model.
 While it shares many of the same features, such as heating, it doesn’t have airbags on the side for compression therapy.